 The ‘nice guys’ of radio are the duo who get you home with a laugh.

 The “nice guys” of radio Ryan ‘Fitzy’ Fitzgerald and Michael ‘Wippa’ Wipfli are the duo that can get you home with a laugh – at their own expense – from 3pm to 5pm weekdays.
 Their remarkable chemistry creates regular moments that make listeners smile, giggle or just plain LOL.
 No matter what the topic our boys will have their own unique take on it.

 Together, Jon and Kate share a unique chemistry which sees them chatting each morning about the issues of the day over breakfast.
 It’s easy to forget that you’re listening to the radio.
 It’s like you have the two of them sitting with you at the breakfast table or catching with mates.

 So pull up a seat, BYO snacks weekdays from 6 – 8.30am.

 Catch up with Peter Ford for all the Celebrity and Entertainment goss and Tony Leonard for the latest in sport.

-Nights with Steve Price reviews the day’s news and current affairs, follows the breaking news of the night and pushes the Macquarie unique brand of talk radio beyond sunset and through the night.
+Nights with John Stanley reviews the day’s news, sport and current affairs, follows the breaking news of the night and pushes the Macquarie unique brand of talk radio beyond sunset and through the night.

 Neil is one of Australia’s most experienced journalists with success in newspapers, radio and television.
 He was one of the youngest editors of a daily metropolitan newspaper, The Herald.